-Tops: Kindergarten through 5th grade girls may wear white, navy blue, dark green, or burgundy short or long sleeved classic collared polo shirts with buttons without a logo.
-6th-8th graders may wear any solid color short or long sleeved classic collared shirt without a logo.
+Tops: Kindergarten through 5th grade girls may wear white, navy blue, dark green or burgundy short or long sleeved classic collared polo shirts with buttons and without a logo.
+6th- 8th graders may wear any solid color polo shirt or long sleeved classic collared polo shirt without a logo.
 Polo shirts may not be form fitting.

-- Sweaters and sweatshirts (plain without a logo, no writing, etc.) are permitted in navy, dark green, burgundy, black, gray, white, light blue, or pink.
-A collared shirt as described above must be worn under the sweater or sweatshirt. - MGCS sweatshirts (sold by MGCS) are approved for classroom wear.
-A collared shirt as described above must be worn under the sweater or sweatshirt.

-- Turtlenecks or t-shirts in white or the color of the collared shirt they are wearing are approved for under the uniform top. - MGCS official T-shirts may be worn on Fridays with uniform bottoms. - Students may have any color/style outer coat but it may not be worn in the classroom. - Uniforms should conceal the midriff area.
+- Sweaters and sweatshirts (plain without a logo, no writing, etc.) are permitted in navy blue, dark green, burgundy, black, gray, white, light blue or pink. - MGCS sweatshirts (sold by MGCS) are approved for classroom wear. - Turtlenecks or t-shirts in white or the color shirt they are wearing are approved for under the uniform top. - MGCS official T-shirts may be worn in additional to polo shirts any day of the week. - Students may have any color/style outer coat, but it may not be worn in the classroom. - Uniforms should conceal the midriff area.

-Bottoms: Pants, shorts, skorts, jumpers, and capris in navy blue or khaki are permitted.
+Bottoms: Kindergarten through 8th grade girls may wear pants, shorts and capris in navy blue or khaki.
 They must be traditional in cut and style and not tight-fitting.
-No jean type, skinny type, sweatpants, athletic, corduroy, leggings, or velour fabrics are allowed.
+No sweatpants, athletic, corduroy, leggings, or velour fabrics are allowed.